PolymeshAssociation/Polymesh/README.md

 <https://polymath.network/polymesh-whitepaper>

-# Polymesh Alcyone Public Testnet
+# Polymesh Public Testnet

-We provide linux binaries for each Alcyone release.
+We provide linux binaries for each testnet release.

-The latest release for the Polymesh Alcyone Public Testnet can be found at:
+The latest release for the Polymesh Public Testnet can be found at:

 <https://github.com/PolymathNetwork/Polymesh/releases>

-Specifying no chain at the command line defaults to the Polymesh Alcyone Public Testnet (e.g. `--chain alcyone`), so to run a node which connects to the Alcyone Public Testnet, you can start your node with:
+Specifying no chain at the command line defaults to the Polymesh Public Testnet (e.g. `--chain testnet`), so to run a node which connects to the Public Testnet, you can start your node with:

 ```bash
 ./target/release/polymesh